Rishabh-9947/Predictive-Modeling/README.md

 - **Model Selection and Evaluation:** Evaluation of different machine learning models to select the one that best fits our data and provides the highest accuracy.
 - **Predictive Modeling:** Development of a robust model that predicts client subscription to term deposits.

-This repository not only aids the bank in enhancing its marketing strategies but also provides insights into the factors that influence a client's decision to subscribe to a term deposit.

 ## Installation and Setup

 To get the project up and running on your local machine, follow these steps: